NandayDev/NandayTwitchApp/README.md

 - [ ] Evaluate raid size when someone raids: saying "Wow, a lot of people!" in the chat could be sarcastic!
 - [x] Broadcast messages should be sent by the BroadcastService, not the TwitchChatService
 - [ ] Event when bot is connected / disconnected
+- [ ] Switch just audio dependency with something more stable

 ### Other aspects